opentoonz/opentoonz_docs/source/creating_movements.rst

     - Select it in the Stage Schematic.

-    - Use the Animate tool (|animate|) with the Pick option set to Pegbar to click a drawing in the viewer and select the first pegbar in the hierarchy the column containing the drawing is linked to.
+    - Use the **Animate** tool (|animate|) with the **Pick:** option set to **Pegbar** to click a drawing in the viewer and select the first pegbar in the hierarchy the column containing the drawing is linked to.

-    - Right-click a drawing in the Viewer to choose from the menu that opens the Select command related to the object hierarchically linked that you want to edit, from the first one up to the table.
+    - Right-click a drawing in the viewer to choose from the menu that opens the **Select** command related to the object hierarchically linked that you want to edit, from the first one up to the table.

-.. note:: The right-click menu lists in first place all the columns containing overlapping drawings, then the columns and objects that are hierarchically linked to the clicked one.
+    .. note:: The right-click menu lists in first place all the columns/layers containing overlapping drawings, then the columns/layers and objects that are hierarchically linked to the clicked one.

 .. tip:: **To select links:**